ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

 `FILE::/etc/httpd/MiG-certificates/combined.pem.sha256`
-respectively corresponding to the `certs/combined.pub.md5`, `certs/combined.pub.sha256` and `certs/combined.pem.sha256` files in your docker-migrid root dir on the host.
-If those files are maintained the user Setup SFTP/WebDAVS/FTPS page tabs will always show the current fingerprint.
+respectively corresponding to the `certs/combined.pub.md5`, `certs/combined.pub.sha256` and `certs/combined.pem.sha256` files in your docker-migrid root directory on the host.If those files are maintained the user Setup SFTP/WebDAVS/FTPS page tabs will always show the current fingerprint.

 Please note that SSH/SFTP public keys are a bit tedious for the clients to verify.
 We therefore recommend distributing the SFTP public key fingerprint